barbsjean/Steam_data_analysis/Starter README.txt

 ** How many games are owned, never played (CCU)?
 ** How many games have less than an hour of actual playtime?

+============================ RANDOM NOTES AS I GO ALONG ============================

+-- there are over 48,000 games with less than 20,000 owners, but they have the highest total averaged lifetime play.
+Why???
+	* maybe because there is more games downloaded than the other categories making the total numbers of minutes greater than the other groups.
+	* more games means more mintues played on average regardless of how LONG they played the game for.

+-- When I pulled this data, it was Memorial Day weekend!
+So a lot more people could have been online due to being off for the holiday, at least in the US.
+This data will be a bit obscured due to that but instead of running 73 API's again at a different time, we can take this data and use it as a means to see what Steam is like on a holiday weekend.
+I may pull API data for certain games...

+-- maybe code to find games that have sequels?
+Like Alien Swarm and Alien Swarm: Reactive Drop

+-- after Steam Replayability Sale: how many games have retained players?

+-- Games pulled from Steam (featured on front page of Endlessly Replayable)
+	Hades 2
+	Hades
+	Balatro
+	Rabbit and Steel
+	Noita
+	Lethal Company
+	Vampire Survivors
+	Risk of Rain 2
+	The Binding of Isaac: Rebirth
+	The Binding of Isaac: Repentence
+	Inscrytpion
+	Manor Lords